 Elevating your legs like this is great for circulation, and this pose can also help boost energy and alleviate lower back pain.

 #4: Easy Pose

 Criss-cross applesauce!
 The way we all used to sit in school when we were young turns out to be a really popular yoga pose.
 I’ve taken hundreds (if not thousands) of yoga classes over the years, and I’ve yet to find one that doesn’t include this pose at least once.

 The key to getting the benefits of this pose is sitting up straight and tall.
 It can be surprisingly difficult to hold this pose correctly for more than a minute or two, especially if you spend a lot of your time sitting on the couch (I’m guilty of this one).
 If you have a blanket or towel handy, fold it up and sit on it, because raising your pelvis makes this pose easier.

 When we sit cross-legged, we tend to pull our heels in, but don’t do that.
 Your thighs and shins should form a triangle instead so that you can see the floor or mat in the space between them.
 Roll your shoulders back and rest your hands on your knees.

 This pose is perfect for strengthening your back and calming your brain.

 #5: Corpse Pose

 Corpse pose tends to happen at the end of every yoga session.
 Unlike every other yoga posture, this one requires total relaxation.
-For us moms who are used to springing into action at a moment’s notice, letting go can be rather challenging.

 My best advice for nailing this pose is to take mindful breaths, close your eyes, and focus on nothing.
 The tendency to tense up our muscles—at least a little bit—can be hard to overcome.
 Start at your head and work your way down to your toes, focusing on each body part one at a time, making sure you are completely relaxing your muscles.